SkinnyRat/SudokuSolver/Readme.md

 <img src="https://cloud.githubusercontent.com/assets/13679090/18411951/25b0ffe6-77b6-11e6-8e71-e0cbd2290175.png" width="720">
 <br>
 The call graph above, profiled using Valgrind, shows that the program spends about 40% of the time solving the puzzles and 60% of the time printing to the output stream.
-Since the solver algorithm itself is assumed to be efficient, the time spent on peripheral tasks like I/O should actually be minimized, and one possible future solution might be to push all the output onto a string buffer before streaming the complete output only at the end.
+Since the solver algorithm itself is assumed to be efficient, the time spent on peripheral tasks like I/O should ideally be minimized, and one possible future solution might be to push all the output onto a string buffer before streaming the complete output only at the end.

 <br>